 The reason is because other ingredients – e.g. cheese, bacon, spice blends, vegetables – contain salt on their own and that salt accumulates as we scale a recipe up.

 And you can’t ignore the salt because seasoning properly is one of those key things that distinguishes great cooking from okay cooking.
 And I know it sounds totally pretentious or preachy for me to say it that way.
 But it’s true… don’t think salt and pepper shakers on tables will let people get it right for themselves.
-You salt it how it should be salted!
+Honey, you salt it.
+Salt it how it should be salted!